yeatmanlab/roar-dashboard/src/assets/markdown/reportSWR.md

 recognition and can recognize a word at a glance.
 This ability begins developing around first grade but some children do not begin achieving automaticity until later.
-In this score report, first grade children are categorized as either having "limited automaticity" or "at or above average automaticity".
+In this score report, first grade children are categorized as either having 'limited automaticity' or 'at or above average automaticity.'
 Students with limited automaticity are likely to benefit from increased instruction and continued monitoring of progress.

-<div id="viz-another-vizualization-1"></div>
+<div id='viz-another-vizualization-1'></div>

 According to these classifications:

-- {{ classifications.automaticity.high }} students displayed "At or Above Average
+- {{ classifications.automaticity.high }} students displayed 'At or Above Average
-Automaticity."
+Automaticity.'

-- {{ classifications.automaticity.low }} students displayed "Limited Automaticity."
+- {{ classifications.automaticity.low }} students displayed 'Limited Automaticity.'

 ### Distribution of Support Classifications by Grade

-<div id="viz-another-vizualization-2"></div>
+<div id='viz-another-vizualization-2'></div>

 ### Distribution of Automaticity in First Grade

-<div id="viz-another-vizualization-3"></div>
+<div id='viz-another-vizualization-3'></div>

 ## Student Score Information